-In Ayurvedic medicine, Eclipta is said to be the best herbal drug for the treatment of liver ailments such as cirrhosis, infective hepatitis and other conditions involving hepatic enlargement.
+In Ayurvedic medicine, Eclipta is said to be the best herbal drug as a remedy for liver ailments such as cirrhosis, infective hepatitis and other conditions involving hepatic enlargement.

 It is also widely used in India and Surinam for jaundice and other ailments of the liver, gall bladder (to promote bile flow) and spleen (enlargement).

-Used as a nervine in Ayurvedic medicine to treat mental disorders, insomnia and headaches.
+Used as a nervine in Ayurvedic medicine to handle mental disorders, insomnia and headaches.